Are you ready for an easy and fun way to teach left versus right hand with stickers?

 My 4.5-year-old daughter intermittently gets confused about which hand is right versus left.
 Interestingly, she has no trouble with reading and matching the words “left” and “right” to 左 (zuǒ) and 右 (yòu).
-Although left and right confusion can be normal until around age 6, you can still teach laterality in fun ways to toddlers.
-Some ways that you can teach left versus right include:

 - Forming an “L” with the left index finger and thumb.
 This is effective if your child knows letters and doesn’t reverse them.